smcclatchy/2018-06-14-python-bh/index.md

 <a href="//maps.google.com/maps?q={{page.latlng}}">Google Maps</a>.
 JAX employees can locate the bioinformatics training room in building 1, unit 5 on this <a href="https://myjax-p.jax.org/Facilities/engineering/GeneralMap/rl_locator_map.pdf">campus map</a>.
+Visitors should bring photo ID and meet at the visitor entrance by 8:30am.
 </p>
 {% endif %}